 - 1 head of iceberg lettuce

 - 1 cup cooked black beans, drained and rinsed

 - 1 small red bell pepper, small diced

 - 1 serrano chile, seeded and minced

 - Place a medium skillet or saucepan over medium heat.
 Add enough vegetable oil so that it is at least 1 ½ inches deep.
 Be sure to leave at least 2 inches of the pan unfilled to account for the addition of the tortillas.
 Heat the oil to 350ºF.

 - While the oil is heating, cut the tortillas into ½-inch strips.
 Cut the tortilla strips, again, crosswise then separate the tortilla strips from each other.

 - Carefully add the tortillas to the oil and fry until crispy, about 5 minutes.
 You will know when they’re done when the bubbling of the oil decreases.
 This means that there is less water left in the tortillas, which equals crispy strips.
-You’ll know you’ve overcooked them, when the tortilla strips start to change to a brown color.
-Transfer the tortilla strips to a paper towel lined plate and season with salt.
+You’ll know you’ve overcooked them when the tortilla strips start to change to a brown color.
+Transfer the tortilla strips to a paper towel-lined plate and season with salt.

-- In a medium bowl, whisk together the sour cream, mayo, lime zest, lime juice, garlic, cilantro, salt and pepper.
+- In a medium bowl, whisk together the sour cream, mayo, lime zest, lime juice, garlic, cilantro, salt, and pepper.
 Set aside.

-- To prepare the head of iceberg, wash, then firmly hit the bottom of the head (stem side down) onto a flat surface.
+- To prepare the head of the iceberg, wash, then firmly hit the bottom of the head (stem side down) onto a flat surface.
 Pull out the stem, which should be loosened now.
 Cut the head into 4 equal wedges and place each on a plate.